-Cou urse Summary Information 1 Course Titles BEng (Hons) Mechanical Engineering BEng (Hons) Mechanical Engineering with Professional Placement Year MEng Mechanical Engineering MEng Mechanical Engineering with Professional Placement Year 2 BCU Course Codes UCAS Codes BEng (Hons) US0665 MEng UM0030 H300 H301 3 Awarding Institution Birmingham City University 4 Teaching Institution(s) (if different from point 3) 5 Professional Statutory or Regulatory Body (PSRB) accreditation (if applicable) The Institution of Engineering and Technology (IET)
+Cou Course Summary Information 1 Course Titles BEng (Hons) Mechanical Engineering BEng (Hons) Mechanical Engineering with Professional Placement Year MEng Mechanical Engineering MEng Mechanical Engineering with Professional Placement Year 2 BCU Course Codes UCAS Codes BEng (Hons) US0665 MEng UM0030 H300 H301 3 Awarding Institution Birmingham City University 4 Teaching Institution (if different from point) 5 Professional Statutory or Regulatory Body (PSRB) accreditation (if applicable) The Institution of Engineering Please see important course the end of section 6, for more accreditations. accreditation information at

-6 Course Description Our BEng (Hons) Mechanical Engineering will develop you as a skilled engineer capable of undertaking mechanical engineering tasks within and across organisations.
-The course focuses on the importance of sustainable futures and the Government's STEM agenda, to give you the knowledge and attributes you will need to thrive in this ever-changing industry.
-You will work on industry-standard analytical tools, develop your design skills, as well as exploring a wide range of facilities, such as Engineering Science and Industry 4.0 laboratories and, industry standard Selective Laser Melting equipment (metal 3D printer).
+6 Course Description

+BEng (Hons) / MEng Mechanical Engineering will develop you as a skilled engineer capable of undertaking mechanical engineering tasks within and across organisations.
+The course focuses on the importance of sustainable futures and the Government's STEM agenda, in order to give you the knowledge and attributes you will need to thrive in this ever-changing industry.
+You will work on industry-standard analytical tools, develop your design skills, as well as exploring a wide range of facilities, such as our test cell and exhaust analysis equipment.

 What's covered in the course?

 Our engineering courses focus on project-based activities, giving you lots of opportunity to work in teams on projects from design to implementation.
 This will give you practical experience of applying engineering science to real world problems, working in multidisciplinary teams to develop your interpersonal skills, and prepare you for a key aspect of modern engineering practice.
 Problem-solving and project management are key skills for an engineer, and our focus on practical experience will help to improve your skills in these highly sought-after areas.

 During your studies, you will use the latest tools and technologies, developing new skills at an advanced level.
 The course will encourage your creative thinking and develop your engineering leadership skills.
 Building on a foundation of the generic skills required by tomorrow's engineers, you will also explore the wider context of engineering, as well as the application of advanced engineering principles to solve problems through research and development.
 You'll engage in independent study and systematic enquiry at an advanced level and take responsibility for the conclusions drawn from it.

 You will have lots of opportunity to apply industry-standard modelling and simulation techniques to the analysis, specification and design of mechanical engineering systems so that you are able to apply your knowledge and theory to a practical situation.
 In this way, we make sure you are ready to step straight into employment.

+On completion of this course, you will be able to analyse, synthesise and evaluate those engineering factors that are required to produce engineering solutions.
+You will explore the themes of:

+- Use of general and specialist engineering knowledge and understanding. - Application of appropriate theoretical and practical methods to appropriate application. - Technical and commercial leadership and management at all levels. - Effective interpersonal and communication skills using various media means and resources. - Commitment to professional standards and recognition of obligations to society and environment in accordance with the latest benchmarks.